Aliases for LTF Gene

 GeneCards Summary for LTF Gene

 LTF (Lactotransferrin) is a Protein Coding gene.
-Diseases associated with LTF include clostridium difficile colitis and dry eye syndrome.
-Among its related pathways are Immune System and Infectious disease.
+Diseases associated with LTF include mastitis and dry eye syndrome.
+Among its related pathways are Transport to the Golgi and subsequent modification and Immune System.
 GO annotations related to this gene include serine-type endopeptidase activity and heparin binding.
-An important paralog of this gene is MFI2.
+An important paralog of this gene is MELTF.

 Transferrins are iron binding transport proteins which can bind two Fe(3+) ions in association with the binding of an anion, usually bicarbonate.